Easy Gluten-Free Pumpkin Cookies

 For full recipe instructions go to the recipe card at the end of this post.

-• Scoop up balls of cookie dough and release onto the baking sheet an inch or so apart.
+• Scoop up balls of cookie dough and release onto the baking sheet.

 • Flatten the cookies slightly with the back of a fork and bake for 13-15 minutes.